 Get the Look

-Shop the up to 50% Black Friday Sale at Balsam Hill and use my coupon BHCOURTNEY to save an Extra $20 on on your $500 or moree purchase.
+Shop the Veterans Day Sale at Balsam Hill and use my coupon COURTNEYXBALSAM to save an Extra $50 on your $350+ purchase.

 What do you think of how this tree turned out?